-Green Coast Rubbish is ecstatic to announce that we were able to achieve a diversion rate of 82% in 2016!
-In total, we hauled 661.29 tonnes of material for the year, and diverted 540.75 tonnes of material away from the landfill to alternative recycling and recovery waste stream sources.
+Green Coast Rubbish is ecstatic to announce that we were able to achieve a diversion rate of 77% in 2019!
+In total, we hauled 726.29 tonnes of material for the year and diverted 560.98 tonnes of material away from the landfill to alternative recycling and recovery waste stream sources.
 That’s material that didn’t end up in our landfill!

-Here’s how it breaks down for 2016 in tonnes (t):
+Here’s how the waste diversion statistics break down for 2019 in tonnes (t):

-- 33% or 219.70 t consisted of building materials: metal (ferrous & non-ferrous), drywall, concrete, tile, brick, dirt, asphalt & roofing shingles, etc.
+- 28% or 197.13 t of building materials: metal (ferrous & non-ferrous), drywall, concrete, tile, brick, dirt, asphalt & roofing shingles, etc.

-- 1% or 8.19 t of green waste & compost: branches, leaves, grass, organic debris, etc.
+- 18% or 131.37 t of green waste & compost: branches, leaves, grass, organic debris, etc.

 Our Carbon Footprint

 Using 2010 as our baseline, we were able to measure our carbon emissions in metric tonnes, as well as plan our emission reductions for the coming year.

-Emissions Reduction Strategies:
+Emissions Reduction Initiatives

-- Offering transit passes to employees
+- Transit passes offered to employees

 - Electronic invoicing, direct deposit paycheques, use of tablets and other paperless digital technologies